hashicorp/terraform-website/content/source/docs/cloud/guides/recommended-practices/part3.2.html.md

 If your organization doesn't use a configuration management tool yet, and the configuration of the infrastructure being managed is mutable, you should consider adopting a configuration management tool.
 This might be a large task, but it supports the same goals that drove you to infrastructure as code, by making application configuration more controllable, understandable, and repeatable across teams.

 If you’re just getting started, try this tutorial on how to [create a Chef cookbook](https://www.vagrantup.com/docs/provisioning/chef_solo.html) and test it locally with Vagrant.
+We also recommend this article about how to decide what [configuration management tool](https://www.edureka.co/blog/chef-vs-puppet-vs-ansible-vs-saltstack/) is best suited for your organization.

 ## 7. Manage Secrets